arlac77/bitbucket-repository-provider/README.md

 **Extends Branch**

-Branch of a bitbucket repository
+Branch of a bitbucket repository.

 ### entry